jeebonAI/frontend/README.md

 Or simply download and install the APK directly on your Android device:

 1. Visit [download.djibon.com](https://download.djibon.com) on your Android device
+2. Select your preferred version from the dropdown menu
-2. Tap the "Download for Android" button
+3. Tap the "Download for Android" button
-3. Follow the on-screen instructions to install
+4. Follow the on-screen instructions to install

 ### Progressive Web App (PWA)